Everything You Need to Know About Vitamin B12

 Vitamin B12 is actually produced by bacteria found in the soil.
 The reason animal products also contain the vitamin is because animals consume soil along with their food, and with it the B12 producing bacteria, which continue producing the nutrient in their guts.
 Animal flesh and other animal products contain the nutrients eaten by those animals, therefore also contain B12.
 In times where our society wasn't as hygienic and industrialised as today, humans would have also obtained B12 through eating organically grown plants which still had soil remnants on them.
 But today, with our over-use of pesticides and modern sanitation (i.e. washing and cleaning all our produce free of all this bacteria containing dirt), this just isn't the case anymore.

 Taking a vitamin B12 supplement is almost essential if you follow an entirely plant based or vegan diet.
-Some foods are fortified with B12 (such as nutritional yeast, soy milk and some vegan meat alternatives), which can be enough if you consume enough of these foods on a daily basis, but this can be hard to gauge and rely on.
+Some foods are fortified with B12 (such as nutritional yeast, soy milk and some vegan meat alternatives), which can be enough if you consume enough of these foods on a daily basis, but this can be hard to gauge and rely on so make sure you read the nutrition labels of individual products!

 Some plant foods have also been said to naturally contain B12, such as mushrooms, but this is such a small amount that you would need to eat huge servings of them to get anywhere near enough the recommended daily intake.
 Other sources, such as spirulina, also contain biologically inactive forms of B12 which can't be effectively used by humans.